+servant@ptc.ac.fj

-Principal servant@ptc.ac.fj Registrar selai@ptc.ac.fj
+selai@ptc.ac.fj

-Finance Director nilesh.sharma@ptc.ac.fj Academic Dean hszesnat@ptc.ac.fj library@ptc.ac.fj Library director.ptcee@ptc.ac.fj PTCEE GPP gpp@ptc.ac.fj irsa.director@ptc.ac.fj IRSA wfdp@ptc.ac.fj WFDP JMMC jmmc@ptc.ac.fj
+Sanjeet.singh@ptc.ac.fj

+gkiki@ptc.ac.fj

+library@ptc.ac.fj

+director.ptcee@ptc.ac.fj

+casimira@ptc.ac.fj

+wfdp@ptc.ac.fj

+jmmc@ptc.ac.fj

 Every effort has been made to ensure that the information contained in this Handbook is correct at the time of going to press.
 The College reserves the right to make changes and corrections, if such action is reasonably considered necessary by the College.